arnonmoscona/monastery-docs/docs/node.md

 1. When the node starts out, it is in a `DISCONNECTED` state.
 At this stage, no node in the cluster knows about the local node, and it does not communicate with the cluster.
 2. To join the cluster the `Node` is 'announced' to the cluster.
 Once announced, the node switches to an `ANNOUNCED` state.
 In this state, the node is still not usable as a cluster node, but the implementation is "working on it"
 3. When the process of joining the cluster is complete, the node enters its final stage, which is `JOINED`.
-At this state, we know that the node's existence is now been known to the cluster and it's runtime ID has been established.
+At this state, we know that the node's existence is now been known to the cluster and it's run-time ID has been established.

 Note that importantly, being in a `JOINED` state says nothing about whether the node is usable, whether it can connect with the cluster, or whether it is in any way healthy or functional.
 What you *do know* is that *until* it is in a `JOINED` state, there is no point in trying to obtain or use any capabilities.